-The DIRTcar W16 engine was developed by Wegner Motorsports to be a reliable and competitive LS race engine, while still maintaining a reasonable price point.
+The DIRTcar W16 engine was developed by Carl Wegner and his team at Wegner Automotive to be a reliable and competitive LS race engine while still maintaining a reasonable price point.
 Track tested and proven by Bicknell Racing, the W16 has shown great success since it's release in 2015.

 Engine Block (encrypted)

 Crankshaft: GM HD, Custom

 2” intake valve / 1.55” exhaust valve